SkrideOne/cx/rust_docs/naked_functions_inline_asm_handbook.md

-# Best Practices for Naked Functions and Inline Assembly in Rust Nightly 1.90 (2025)
+# Best Practices for Naked Functions and Inline Assembly in Rust Nightly 1.91 (2025)

 ## Introduction

-Rust 1.88 stabilized naked functions and the `naked_asm!` macro, building on the already-stable `asm!` macro for inline assembly.
-Rust nightly 1.90 continues to support these features.
-Both naked functions and inline assembly provide direct control over generated machine code, but they bypass many of Rust’s safety guarantees and complicate compiler optimizations.
-The guidelines below distill Best Practice 2025 recommendations to ensure code quality, portability and performance.
+Rust 1.88 stabilised naked functions and the `naked_asm!` macro, building on the already‑stable `asm!` macro for inline assembly.
+Rust nightly 1.91 continues to support these features and adds important usability improvements: many `std::arch` intrinsics that do not take pointer arguments can now be called from **safe** Rust if the correct CPU features are enabled at compile time【684066008670463†L134-L140】.
+This reduces the need for hand‑written assembly in some low‑level tasks.
+Both naked functions and inline assembly provide direct control over generated machine code, but they bypass many of Rust’s safety guarantees and complicate compiler optimisations.
+The guidelines below distil Best Practice 2025 recommendations to ensure code quality, portability and performance when working on nightly 1.91.

 ## Background